Common bleak: Reproduction

+The Common Bleak typically reaches sexual maturity at around three years of age.
+Its spawning period takes place from April to June when the water temperature ranges between 14 and 15 °C (approximately 58 °F).

+During this time, a female Common Bleak can lay between 5,000 and 7,000 eggs in multiple batches.
+These eggs are deposited on submerged vegetation or shallow areas of the water.
+Males undergo changes during the spawning season, developing nuptial tubercles on their backs and flanks, while their fins take on an orange hue.
+The incubation period for the eggs lasts about 2 to 3 weeks.

+The growth rate of the young fish, known as fry, is relatively slow, and their primary source of nutrition is plankton.
+It is also possible for hybridization to occur between the Common Bleak and other cyprinid fish species, such as Chub, Roach, Rudd, or Bream.

 Importance

 The bleak is an important food source for predatory fish.
 It is more sensitive to pollution than other cyprinids, which might explain the decline in north-western Europe.

 Uses

 Bleak are used as bait for sport-fishing for larger fish.
 In 1656 in Paris, a Mr. Jaquin extracted from the scales of the common bleak, so-called essence Orientale or "pearl essence", (used in making artificial pearls), which is crystalline guanine.